tudat-team/tudat-space/docs/source/_src_api/integrator_setup/settings.rst

         :language: python

    .. tab:: C++

+   - :literal:`initial_time`

+      Floating point value that defines the simulation's start epoch.

+   - :literal:`fixed_step_size`

+      Floating point valuethat defines the fixed step-size to be used either by the :literal:`euler` or the :literal:`rungeKutta4` numerical integrator.

+   - :literal:`save_frequency`

+      Cadence at which to save the numerical integrated states.
+For instance, you may want to save one every 15 time steps, to give an output that is less demanding in terms of storage (in this case 15 would be the :literal:`save_frequency`).
+The default value is 1.

+   - :literal:`assess_termination_on_minor_steps`

+      Determines whether the propagation termination conditions should be evaluated during each function evaluation (or 'minor step') of the integrator (``true``) or only at the end of each integration step (``false``).
+The default value is ``false``, and the termination conditions are only checked on each full step of the intergator.

 .. _simulation_integrator_type_rk4:

 .. class:: Runge-Kutta 4

-The Runge-Kutta 4 integrator is the only other integrator in Tudat that uses a fixed step size.
-It is a multistage method, meaning that it uses multiple stages in between time steps to better predict the state at the next time step; in this case, there are four stages.
+The Runge-Kutta 4 integrator is a fixed step size integrator.
+It is a multistage method, meaning that it uses multiple stages (function evaluations) to perform a single time step.
+In the case of RK4, there are four stages.

-Since it is a fixed time step method, configuration is straightforward and follows the same template as the Euler integrator: it only needs an initial time and step size.

 .. tabs::